Giantpizzahead/AlphaLoL/README.md

 These instructions only work for Windows.

 1. Install Tesseract OCR and add it to your PATH.
 See this [installation guide](https://linuxhint.com/install-tesseract-windows/).
-2. Download and run the AlphaLoL installer from the [releases page]().
+2. Download and run the AlphaLoL installer from the [latest release](https://github.com/Giantpizzahead/AlphaLoL/releases/latest).

 When launching the bot, you might get some warnings related to Torch and Torchvision.
 You can safely ignore these.